wxli0/MT-MAG/README.md

 # BlindKameris
-Semi-Supervised Extension of the Kameris Software https://pypi.org/project/kameris/
+Semi-Supervised Extension of the Kameris Software https://pypi.org/project/kameris/.
+For a detailed desciption of the method and to see an overview of the code see. ``Ùnifiend.ipyn